Willard Watson: Career

 in 1976, Watson and Bob “Daddy-O Wade built "a three-dimensional, football-field-size map of the United States near the LBJ freeway.

-Legal Controversy
+Legal controversy

 As time passed, a neighbor complained about the “junk” in his yard led to a charge of “illegal open storage” by the City of Dallas Department of Housing and Urban Rehabilitation.
 Watson was supported by most of his neighbors and was found not guilty of the charge.
 In addition, he would give tours of his home, accepted donations of art materials, and hosted an annual cookout.

-Popular Cultural Impact
+Cultural impact

-In 1985, Watson's house was used as the filming location. for David Byrne's movie, True Stories.
+In 1985, Watson's house was used as a filming location for David Byrne's movie, True Stories.
 Watson did not appear in the movie; however, his wife, Elnora, and one of their grandsons had roles.

 Death

 Willard Watson died, on June 12, 1995, in Dallas.
 His funeral was held at Missionary Park Baptist Church and his burial was in Lincoln Memorial Park in Dallas.
 He was survived by a daughter.